Skip to main content

 They say there are only two guarantees in life: death and taxes.
 It’s dark humour, for sure, but sadly tax time isn’t all fun with big returns.

 Depending on which types of investments you hold, you may have to report the interest you’ve earned at tax time – and that’s true of many guaranteed investment certificate (GIC) products.
-GICs have reemerged as a favoured choice, thanks to their unique blend of low risk, attractive interest rates - driven primarily by Canada's unforeseen surge in interest rates - and guaranteed returns.
-In fact, certain GICs now offer annual interest rates exceeding 5%, making them an even more appealing choice for some investors
+GICs have re-emerged as a favoured choice, thanks to their unique blend of low risk, attractive interest rates - driven primarily by the Bank of Canada's interest rate increases over the past couple of years - and guaranteed returns.
+In fact, certain GICs now offer annual interest rates exceeding 5%, making them an even more appealing choice for some investors.

 The good news is that if you hold a GIC in a registered account, such as a Tax Free Savings Account (TFSA) or Registered Retirement Savings Plan (RRSP), you will not have to pay taxes on the interest income it generates.
 However, it is important to note that with an RRSP, taxes are merely deferred until you withdraw the money from the RRSP structure at a later date.

-On the other hand, if your GIC is held in a non-registered account, things work a little differently.
+On the other hand, if your GIC is held in a non-registered account, like a cash account for investing, things work a little differently.
 In this case, the interest earned from the GIC is fully taxable.

 How GIC returns are taxes for non-registered accounts

 So, let’s say you’ve earned some interest from a GIC in a non-registered account.
-How do you report it to the tax authorities?
+How do you report it to the CRA?
 Here’s what you need to know:

 The first thing to keep in mind is that the interest earned from a GIC is taxed as interest income by the CRA.
 What this means is that the amount is taxable at your marginal tax rate, depending on your level of income.
 Unlike capital gains, 100% of any GIC interest income earned is fully (i.e. 100%) taxable, so there’s no tax advantages to holding GICs in non-registered accounts.